Xbox Cloud Gaming: Development

+In October 2021, an Xbox Cloud Gaming client was released in beta for Xbox One via Xbox Insider.
+In November 2023, Meta Platforms announced that Xbox Cloud Gaming would be released as an app for Meta Quest VR headsets in December 2023.
+In June 2024, Microsoft announced that Xbox Cloud Gaming would become available on Amazon Fire TV Stick in July 2024.

+Xbox Cloud Gaming officially exited beta on October 1, 2025 alongside a revamp of the Xbox Game Pass plan structure.
+On October 3, 2025, it was reported that Microsoft was also testing a free advertising-supported version of Cloud Gaming, limited to "some" of the games the user owns and a small rotating selection of free titles.

+In September 2026, Microsoft announced usage limits for Xbox Cloud Gaming, with Game Pass Essential, Premium, and Ultimate limited to 5, 10, and 15 hours of play per-month; additional time must be purchased from Microsoft Store.
+Microsoft stated that the changes were required in order to cover the increasing costs of operating the Xbox Cloud Gaming service.
+It was also announced that users would also be able to "stream eligible games they own on supported devices" without a Game Pass subscription in the future.

 Availability

-Xbox Cloud Gaming is available in the following 29 countries, incl.
-Argentina, Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, Denmark, Finland, France, Germany, Hungary, India, Ireland, Italy, Japan, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+Xbox Cloud Gaming is available in 29 countries, including Argentina, Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, Denmark, Finland, France, Germany, Hungary, India, Ireland, Italy, Japan, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

-In September 2021, Microsoft expanded the service to Australia, Brazil, Japan, and Mexico.
-In June 2022, the service was expanded further to include Argentina and New Zealand.
+In September 2021, Microsoft expanded the service to Australia, Brazil, Japan, and Mexico.In June 2022, the service was expanded further to include Argentina and New Zealand.
 In November 2025, the service was expanded further to include India.

 Games

 The Xbox Series X/S's backward compatibility allows xCloud to retain the existing library of Xbox games while adding new games from the Xbox Series X/S. The Xbox Game Pass Library currently lists 382 cloud-enabled games.
 The list includes Halo: The Master Chief Collection, Forza Horizon 5, The Outer Worlds, Yakuza Kiwami 2, and Microsoft Flight Simulator.
-Microsoft has also announced plans to expand the list of cloud-enabled games to include select Xbox games that Xbox Game Pass Ultimate members have purchased from the Microsoft Store.

 Hellblade: Senua's Sacrifice was the first game to support full touch controls.
 Touch controls have since been added to another 186 games.

 Microsoft introduced cloud play support for selected original Xbox and Xbox 360 titles using its backward compatibility program starting in March 2021 with 16 titles available.
 Players are able to use cloud-based saved games from the original release of these titles if they have used that service as part of Xbox Live Gold.
 Some of the games also support official touch controls when played on mobile devices.

+In November 2024, Microsoft announced the ability to stream eligible games that Xbox Game Pass Ultimate users have purchased from the Microsoft Store which were not already in the Xbox Game Pass library.
+The list of eligible games is regularly updated alongside the monthly Xbox Game Pass additions.